1

 PHYSICAL DEMANDS

-While performing this job, you will be required to continually walk, stand, squat, twist, and kneel, reach and grab with your hands and arms, in addition to being able to lift and move animals, materials and equipment weighing 60 lbs. or more.
-You will be exposed to kennel/shelter setting, both indoors and outdoors while cleaning animal areas and transporting animals.
+While performing this job, you will be required to continually walk, stand, squat, twist, and kneel, reach and grab with your hands and arms, in addition to being able to lift and move animals, materials and equipment weighing up to 60 lbs.
+You will need to be able to use a computer keyboard, mouse, monitor and telephone.
+You may occasionally need to use a ladder.
+Work is subject to frequent interruptions.
+You will be exposed to kennel/shelter setting, both indoors and outdoors while cleaning the shelter and rotating animals.
 You will be exposed to various weather conditions when working outdoors.
-You will be exposed to disinfectant solutions while cleaning.
+You will be exposed to disinfectant solutions used in cleaning.
 You will be consistently exposed to animals and animal allergens, including animal hair, dander, saliva, fecal matter, urine, zoonotic diseases, fleas and other mites or bugs.
 You may also be subject to potential danger including parasites and infectious diseases, animal bites and scratches.
-Tetanus and rabies (pre-exposure) inoculations are highly suggested.

 MENTAL DEMANDS

-While performing this job, you will be regularly required to use written and oral communication skills; observe and interpret situations; analyze and solve problems; learn and apply new information and skills; perform repetitive work on multiple, concurrent tasks; and interact with staff, the public, volunteers and others encountered in the course of work.
-You will be exposed to animals’ pain and suffering and must be able to handle occasional volatile situations.
+While performing this job, you will be regularly required to use written and oral communication skills; observe and interpret situations; analyze and solve problems; learn and apply new information and skills; perform repetitive work on multiple, concurrent tasks; fulfill deadlines; and interact with staff, the public, volunteers and others encountered in the course of work.
+You will be exposed to the pain and suffering of both animals and people, and must be able to handle occasional volatile situations.

 Please note: This job description reflects the assignment of essential functions; it does not prescribe or restrict the tasks that may be assigned.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.